 Terraform: Declarative Infrastructure Provisioning

-The core idea is simple: you declare what you want, and Terraform figures out how to make it happen.
+Terraform is the standard tool for declarative infrastructure provisioning.
+You write configuration files that describe what infrastructure you want, and Terraform figures out how to make it happen.
 No manual console clicks, no forgotten steps when recreating environments.
 Your infrastructure becomes code reviewable, testable, and repeatable.

 Terraform Basics and HCL Syntax